Content Map Terms

 The inactivated influenza vaccine is made of killed influenza viruses or parts of the viruses.
 It protects against infection from influenza viruses and is given by injection.
 The vaccine does not protect against other viruses that cause colds or gastroenteritis (vomiting and diarrhea).
 Several different influenza vaccines are available in B.C., including a live attenuated influenza vaccine made from weakened influenza viruses that is given as a nasal spray.
 For more information, see HealthLinkBC File #12e Live Attenuated Influenza (Flu) Vaccine.
 All of the vaccines are approved by Health Canada.

-In B.C., influenza vaccines are usually available in October.
+In B.C., influenza vaccines are usually available beginning in October.
 For your best protection, get immunized as soon as possible.
-Speak with your health care provider to find out when the vaccines are available or visit ImmunizeBC https://immunizebc.ca/clinics/flu to locate a flu clinic.
+You can find information on booking an appointment to get immunized on the Government of British Columbia’s website at www2.gov.bc.ca/gov/content/health/managing-your-health/immunizations/flu.

 Who should get the vaccine?

-In the 2022-23 influenza season, influenza vaccines are available at no charge for everyone 6 months of age and older.
-Influenza vaccine is especially recommended for people who are at high risk of serious illness from influenza and those able to spread influenza to those at high risk.
+The influenza vaccine is available at no charge and recommended for everyone 6 months of age and older.
+The vaccine is especially recommended for people who are at high risk of serious illness from influenza and those able to spread influenza to those at high risk.

 People at high risk of serious illness from influenza, include:

-- Pregnant people at any stage of pregnancy during the influenza season
+• Pregnant people at any stage of pregnancy

 People able to spread influenza to those at high risk of serious illness from influenza including: